 Heart failure happens over time.
 In its early stages, your heart may be weaker.
 But it may not be weak enough to cause any symptoms.
 As the condition worsens, or advances, though, you may start to suffer from tiredness (fatigue) and shortness of breath.
 These symptoms may occur only while exercising or doing activities such as climbing stairs.

 Lifestyle changes and medicine can often help ease the symptoms of heart failure.
 You may feel better for a time.
-But your heart will continue to weaken.
-Eventually you may develop advanced heart failure.
+But your heart may continue to weaken and you may develop advanced heart failure.
 That’s when you have symptoms even at rest.
-Treatments such as medicine may also no longer work.

 What are the symptoms of advanced heart failure?